Hiking the Rockpile Trail at Moraine Lake

 Many visitors dream of seeing Moraine Lake at sunrise.
 If this is you, know that the top thing to do at sunrise is head up the Rockpile Trail to grab a photo.
 While you won’t be the only one at the top of the Rockpile at sunrise, it’s still a very serene experience.

-Make sure to dress warm and bring a hot thermos with coffee or tea.
+Be sure to dress warmly and bring a hot thermos of coffee or tea.
 Even in the middle of July, it’s very chilly before the sun comes up at Moraine Lake!

 Every Visitor Should Head Up the Rockpile Trail!